As a new mum, you’ve probably found yourself wondering: Will the toddler stage be easier than the baby stage?

 One day, your life is one way, and the next, you’re holding a tiny, crying baby who is completely dependent on you.
 It can feel like someone locked you in a room with an elephant and tossed away the key.

-But as your baby grows, something magical happens.
 Your maternal love deepens, your baby starts to progress, and as you bond with them — especially when you get that first genuine smile — everything starts to shift.

 Before having children, I thought my priorities would immediately change the moment I laid eyes on my baby.
-But that’s not quite how it works.

 Your priorities evolve slowly, growing alongside the love you feel for your child.
-They change from the heart, not just the mind.

-By the time your little one is a toddler, you won’t be able to imagine life without them.
+By the time your little one is a toddler, you won’t be able to imagine your life without them.

 The reason you can’t fully grasp that in those early weeks is that, as a new mum, you have very little foundation to build on.
-But as time passes and you peel back the layers of motherhood, you start to build a strong foundation for a brand new, beautiful life.

 Motherhood isn’t about losing yourself in your new circumstances.